coline-carle/hb-downloader/README.md

 # Humble Bundle File Downloader

-Forked from: https://github.com/diogogmt/humblebundle-downloader for my own need: download all the ebook I own on humblebundle
+Forked from: https://github.com/diogogmt/humblebundle-downloader for my own need: download all the ebooks I own on humblebundle

 ## Usage